 Welcome to the web portal for Lipidomics Informatics for Life Sciences (LIFS)

-Even with a lipid content of over 10% in the human body, lipids were not in the central scientific focus during the last decade.
-However, more and more evidence proofs that non-genetically determined biomolecules such as metabolites and lipids play key roles in biomolecular regulation.
-Today, it is obvious that lipids are not only important for energy homeostasis and as an environmental-cellular barrier, but also that they represent a central part of our signal transduction machinery.
+Even with lipid content of over 10% in the human body, lipids were not the central scientific focus during the last decade.
+However, more and more evidence proves that non-genetically determined molecules such as metabolites and lipids play a critical role in cellular regulation.
+Today, it is evident that lipids are not only crucial for energy homeostasis and as an environmental-cellular barrier but also that they represent a central part of our signal transduction machinery.

 de.NBI and LIFS

-Lipidomics encompasses analytical approaches that aim to identify and quantify the complete set of lipids, defined as the lipidome in a given cell, tissue or organism as well as their interactions with other molecules.
-The majority of lipidomics workflows is based on mass spectrometry and has been proven as a powerful tool in system biology in concert with other Omics disciplines.
+Lipidomics encompasses analytical approaches that aim to identify and quantify the complete set of lipids, defined as the lipidome in a given cell, tissue, or organism and their interactions with other molecules.
+Most lipidomics workflows are based on mass spectrometry and have been proven as a powerful tool in system biology in concert with other Omics disciplines.
 Unfortunately, bioinformatics infrastructures for this relatively young discipline are limited only to some specialists.
-Services, search engines, quantification algorithms, visualization tools and databases developed by the ‘Lipidomics Informatics for Life-Science’ (LIFS) partners will be established and hosted via the LIFS portal to provide broad access to these specialized bioinformatics pipelines.
+Services, search engines, quantification algorithms, visualization tools, and databases developed by the 'Lipidomics Informatics for Life-Science' (LIFS) partners will be established and hosted via the LIFS portal to provide broad access to these specialized bioinformatics pipelines.

-There are many medical challenges related to lipid metabolic alterations that will be fostered by capacity building suggested by LIFS.
-LIFS is member of the ‘German Network for Bioinformatics’ (de.NBI) node for ‘Bioinformatics for Proteomics’ (BioInfra.Prot) and will provide access to the described software as well as to tutorials and consulting services for lipidomics research and applications via the LIFS web-portal.
+The capacity building suggested by LIFS will dissect the molecular foundation of many different lipid-related dysfunctions.
+LIFS is a member of the 'German Network for Bioinformatics' (de.NBI), and the LSI (Lipidomics Standard Initiative) and will provide access to the described software as well as to tutorials and consulting services for lipidomics research and applications via the LIFS web-portal.